Degenerative disc disease FAQ — frequently asked questions

 Q. What causes degenerative disc disease?

 A. For most patients, degenerative disc disease is simply the result of getting older.
 Often, it starts with small tears in a disc’s outer rim, which makes the rim less capable of containing the gelatinous central core.
-This can then make the outer containment wall sag, bulge or collapse.
+This can then make the outer layer sag, bulge or collapse.
 When this process is underway, genetics, trauma and excess body weight can contribute to someone’s discs degenerating more quickly than what would usually be expected.

 Q. What are the symptoms?

 A. Degenerative disc disease doesn’t always cause symptoms.
 The condition is typically only symptomatic if the degenerated disc starts to press up against a nerve root or the spinal cord.
 If that occurs, patients may experience neck or back pain, pain that radiates into their arms or legs or numbness and tingling in their extremities.